manishk550/Data-Cloud-Virtualization/README.md

 # Data-Cloud-Virtualization APP
-Leverage the power of Data Cloud by virtualizing your DMO object data (e.g., Case and Account) within Salesforce using a reusable LWC app.
-Customize the data display simply by adjusting configuration records.
+Leverage the power of Data Cloud by virtualizing your DMO object data (e.g., Case and Account etc) within Salesforce using a reusable LWC component.
+Customize the Layout like Fild Name and order and  display the Data simply by adjusting configuration records.

 # Vector Database Integration